Ryu-134/algo-racer/README.md

 #### 2. Procedural Sound Generation

-Avoid loading hundreds of `.wav` files by synthesizing audio on the fly using `NumPy`.
-This ensures low memory usage and infinite pitch granularity.
+Avoid loading hundreds of `.wav` files by synthesizing audio on the fly using `NumPy` to ensures low memory usage & infinite pitch granularity.

 ---